 |HASS||Height Adjusted Speed Score|

 Data above: Smith-Schuster +/- 1 STDEV of HT, WT, DR, YPR, 40T.
 Filtered to Rounds 2-3(Per NFLDS Projection of 2nd-3rd Round Pick)

 “Life ain’t no 40-yard-dash.
 Be in it for the long run.”
 Smith-Schuster has been a highly rated player since before he lit it up as a true freshman in college.
 I’m not dropping him in my rankings at this point.
 I realize he’s not the fastest WR, and he may take some time to become a pro, but I’m betting on him.
 There are sexier WRs in this draft: There are WRs who are taller and faster, run better routes and jump higher.
-There are guys that if you don’t press them, they will run right by DBs for wide-open TD catches.
+Several, if you don’t press them, will run right by DBs for wide-open TD catches.
 There are WRs who made names for themselves at the combine.
-Likely none of those players has a greater love of the game and greater knowledge than Smith-Schuster, and even fewer have been as productive for a major program like USC.
+Likely none of those players have greater love of the game or greater knowledge than Smith-Schuster, and even fewer have been as productive for major programs like USC.

 From the Horse’s Mouth